Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Network construction and processing

-For each type of violence, two tables are available: One for cases and another for victims.
-These tables store anonymized data on the most relevant circumstances surrounding the documented events.
-The data include the year and municipality in which each event occurred, as well as the armed group identified as responsible.

-The available data on the alleged responsibility for the events lack organization and standardized coding.
-Furthermore, in many cases, a crime responsibility is attributed to a particular actor during periods when such an organization did not exist.
-Therefore, a thorough data cleaning process is required to prevent inconsistencies and other undesired issues.
-Thus, it is essential to determine the time frames in which armed groups were active.
-For this research, we use the bibliography produced by the \textit{Dirección de Acuerdos para la Verdad} on the origins and composition of paramilitary blocs \citep{CNMH2017, CNMH2018a, CNMH2018b, CNMH2019a, CNMH2019b, CNMH2020a, CNMH2020b, CNMH2021a, CNMH2021b, CNMH2021c, CNMH2021d, CNMH2021e, CNMH2022a, CNMH2022b, CNMH2022c, CNMH2022d, CNMH2022e, CNMH2022f, CNMH2022g, CNMH2022h, CNMH2022j, CNMH2023a, CNMH2023b, CNMH2023c, CNMH2023d, CNMH2023e, CNMH2023f}.
-Similarly, to reconstruct the timeline of the FARC, we follow very closely the historical account of the organization by \citep{CNMH2013}.
+To reconstruct the territorial presence of FARC and paramilitary structures, we rely on event level data compiled by the \textit{Observatorio de Memoria y Conflicto} (OMC), an initiative of Colombia’s \textit{Centro Nacional de Memoria Histórica} (CNMH).
+The OMC systematically documents human rights violations, breaches of international humanitarian law, and other forms of political violence associated with the armed conflict.
+For each repertoire of violence, the dataset includes two relational tables.
+One records individual cases and another identifies victims.
+Both provide anonymized information on the year and municipality of occurrence and on the armed group held responsible.
+These data are used to construct bipartite networks linking municipalities and armed structures, from which we derive municipal projections for subsequent analysis.

-The OMC documented the victimization of 318,826 individuals under the types of violence that we considered in this study.
-Of these, 217,629 had records in the variables related to the attribution of responsibility.
-Ultimately, it was possible to identify 85,166 individuals whose victimization can be attributed to armed structures of the FARC, paramilitary groups, and organized crime, excluding groups formed after the demobilization of the AUC.
-The information by type of event is presented in Table \ref{tabla_victimas_violencia}.
+The OMC documented the victimization of 318,826 individuals for the types of violence considered in this study.
+Of these, 217,629 have records for the variables used to attribute responsibility.
+We identify 85,166 individuals whose victimization can be attributed to armed structures of the FARC, paramilitary groups, and organized crime, excluding groups formed after the demobilization of the AUC.
+The information by event type is reported in Table \ref{tabla_victimas_violencia}.